Moses Institute

 This solution was to be comprehensive in nature and encompassed all successfully proven techniques of surgical management ranging from the minimally invasive arthroscopic surgery to open arthroplasty as well as prosthetic total joint replacement surgery.
 Hopes were that, by means of training national and international specialists with a strong commitment to investment of required hours of training, we could re-establish the surgical field of TMJ Arthroscopic Surgery back to its rightful seat of preliminary consideration for the minimally invasive management of progressive temporomandibular dysfunction within the field of Dentistry and Maxillofacial Surgery.

 Internationally known experts were gathered to present four, focused, three day intensive "TMJ Surgery Mini-Residencies" inclusive of extensive hands-on cadaveric specimen demonstration and practice surgery sessions complete with certified continuing education units were given.
-These courses evolved into the current TMJ Surgery Mini-Residency which is now held 4 times per year with a requirement of 80 CE hours of intensive hands-on cadaveric and didactic education for completion provided at first by the Pacific Clinical Research Foundation and then, later, by the University of Maryland in conjunction with the TMJed, L.L.C.
+These courses evolved into the current TMJ Surgery Mini-Residency which is now held 4 times per year with a requirement of 80 CE hours of intensive hands-on cadaveric and didactic education for completion provided at first by the Pacific Clinical Research Foundation and then, later, this valuable course was moved to San Antonio, Texas held at the Arthrex Mission Cadaver Training Laboratory with 4 sessions totalling 64 CE hours of intensive, renowned faculty delivered, One-on-One hands on training.
+Registrants are able to sign up for individual sessions, or multiple sessions qualifying them for certification of Mini-Residency completion as well as obtaining Laser Safety Certification.

 In addition, the graduated residents of this and other intensive hands-on cadaveric training by Dr. Moses have been given the opportunity to participate in a three tier TMJ surgical training fellowship.
 The first tier requires, in addition to many hours of didactic training, open arthroplasty surgeries, 20 Arthroscopic surgery Monitored Cases.
 This identifies the professional surgeon as having completed a Residency level training in TMJ arthroscopic surgery.
 The second tier requires 30 additional advanced multiport arthroscopic surgeries in addition to cases of open arthroplasty which identifies the specialist surgeon as having completed their Fellowship level of training.
 The final tier requires 10 total joint reconstruction surgical procedures and identifies the surgeon as having completed their "Masters" level of training.